Random cliques in random graphs and sharp thresholds for $F$-factors: Proof of Theorems and

-Crudely, $e_i$ is at least the number of edges of $E_i$ (the complete graph on $V(S)$) between different components of $S$.
+Crudely, $e_i$ is at least the number of edges of $E_i$ (the complete $t$-graph on $V(S)$) not contained within the vertex set of any component of $S$.
 Suppose first that $S$ has at least two components, and let their orders be $r_1,\ldots,r_{k+1}$, $k\ge 1$; this numbering will be convenient in a moment.
 Note that $\sum r_\ell=r$.
 Note also that (by definition of $N_1$), $E_j$ and $E_i$ intersect in at least one edge.
-Thus $S$ has at least one edge and so at most $r-1$ components, i.e., $k\le r-2$.
+Thus $S$ has at least one ($t$-)edge and so at most $r-t+1$ components, i.e., $k\le r-t$.